Updated: Jan 29

 Keep the skin on your feet well moisturised.
 The best moisturiser is one that you will use!
 Use the application of a cream to give your feet a good massage to ease any tension in the muscles.

-Walk barefoot when you can; this stimulates the muscle, nerves and joints of the feet.
+Walk barefoot when you can; this stimulates the muscles, nerves and joints of the feet.

 If you feel you're getting any tightness in your feet, use a pedi-roller or spiky massage ball; available on Amazon.